PARMEGIANI, BERNARD & FRANCOIS BAYLE — Divine Comedie

 Release Year: 2024

-Note: their "opus magnum", released 1995 as do-CD, based on DANTE's poem ("Divina Commedia", finalized 1321), now for the first time on vinyl and with additional live track "Paradis" (22 min.) which completes the two sides expressed by both composers, "ENFER" (Hell) and "PURGARTORY" (purgatory - Fegefeuer).. a utterly fascinating work, with the French narration conducted by hypnotizing voice of MICHEL HERMON.... spread on 4 LPs with embossed gatefold cover, incl.
+Note: their "opus magnum", released 1995 as double CD, based on DANTE's poem ("Divina Commedia", finalized 1321), now for the first time on vinyl and with additional live track "Paradis" (22 min.) which completes the two sides expressed by both composers, "ENFER" (Hell) and "PURGARTORY" (purgatory - Fegefeuer).. a utterly fascinating work, with the French narration conducted by hypnotizing voice of MICHEL HERMON.... spread on 4 LPs with embossed gatefold cover, incl.
 60 x 90 cm fold out poster

 Price (incl.
 19% VAT): €55.00